alannadevgen/movie-quizz/README.md

 ###  GET (accessible from any navigator)

-- Information about an actor using his / her ID: **http://localhost/api/v1/actor/id/1**
+- Information about an actor using their ID: **http://localhost/api/v1/actor/id/1**
-- Information about an actor using his / her name: **http://localhost/api/v1/actor/name/abe vigoda**
+- Information about an actor using their name: **http://localhost/api/v1/actor/name/abe vigoda**
 - Information about movie using its ID: **http://localhost/api/v1/movie/id/39520**
 - Information about movie using its ID: **http://localhost/api/v1/movie/title/the godfather trilogy: 1901-1980**

 ### POST (with Insomnia or Postman)

-Add a new movie (it duplicates the movies if we execute the request several times):
+Add a new movie (it will duplicate the movies if we run the request several times):

 **URL: http://localhost/api/v1/movie**